altocodenl/tagaway/readme.md

 - `GET /thumb/ID`
    - Thumb must exist and the user must have permissions to see it (otherwise, 404).
    - Depending on ETag, a 200 or 304 is returned.
    - If the file is not found, a 404 is returned.

+- `GET /thumbof/ID`
+   - Gets the smallest thumbnail (or the picture, if the picture has none) of the picture with id ID.
+   - Picture must exist and the user must have permissions to see it (otherwise, 404).
+   - Depending on ETag, a 200 or 304 is returned.
+   - If the file is not found, a 404 is returned.